TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   mathematical model as a starting point, or tedious and tricky exploration of the possible variables and their interactions.
 This is a difficult largely subjective process, facilitated by experience building models and subject-matter knowledge.
-However, there are some parametric methods we can use that will help us objectively compare two models.
+However, there are some parametric methods we can use that will help us objectively compare two models using just the training data.
 As with all parametric methods, the p-values returned are dependent on certain assumptions being made about either the data or residuals being normally distributed, or there being enough data that asymptotic approximations (e.g. invoking the CLT) will provide results that are 'close enough'.
+These methods improve upon the parametric approaches we've seen thus far, but, because performance is estimated using the training-set only, there is still substantial potential for overfitting the model.
+Therefore, the final model should still be evaluated using an independent test-set.

 We can use an **ANOVA** to compare two linear models, when one is nested within the other.
 Nesting means that all the terms in the smaller model are included in the larger model.
 That is, the models